ShaharGarin/mRNA_organelle_Stats/README.md

 - Perform statistical analysis on the filtered data, including average localization ratios for each file (and error values), ttests between each file, correlations between organelle coverage and colocalizaion ratios.
 - Create and output a file with the statistical analysis data between all samples.
 - Output grpahs for the colocalization data (violin plots) and the correlation (scatter plots).

+### Dependencies:
+- Will be updated as the program is written.

+### How-to:
+To run the program you will need a folder containing the files described above.
+The program can handle any number of files.
+Each file will represent a single sample from the smFISH experiment.
+Once you run the program ("main file name") you will be prompted to input the folder with the files, through a browse window.
+After that, you will need to input the number of samples in the experiment (an int) a name for each sample (will appear in the graphs and tables) and a distict name for the file of each sample (will be used to identify the file in the folder).
+The file name needs to be a part of the file for that sample and must not be a part of any other file in the folder.
+It will be case sensitive.